open/close all folders

 - This happens with Luke himself (to Yoda).
-He walks out on Yoda when his friends are in trouble.
-Then later, he comes back to complete his training, where Yoda tells him the fact that he came back means his training is done.
+He walks out on Yoda in The Empire Strikes Back when his friends are in trouble.
+In Return of the Jedi, he comes back to complete his training, where Yoda tells him the fact that he came back means his training is done.

 - Harry Osborn in Spider-Man 3.

 - Professor Falken in WarGames.
 When he goes to bed he's walking out on humanity.
 But just when it looks hopeless, he joins the fight.